Nissan Navara Van Review and Specs

-The Navara has long been a key player for Nissan in the popular pick-up sector, especially since the second generation truck debuted in 2004.
-Time has moved on however and with renewed competition from the likes of Mitsubishi and Ford, it was time for a major overhaul.
+The Nissan Navara has long been a key player for Nissan vans in the popular pick-up sector, especially since the second generation truck debuted in 2004.
+Time has moved on however and with renewed competition from the likes of Mitsubishi vans and Ford vans, it was time for a major overhaul.
 The NP300 is the result.

-Nissan have been proudly promoting their pick-up heritage during the release of this much improved Navara model.
+Nissan hvans ave been proudly promoting their pick-up heritage during the release of this much improved Nissan Navara model.
 That's no surprise considering the Japanese brand first produced such a vehicle over eighty years ago.
-The Navara nameplate isn't quite so old, dating back to the year 1997 and marking the first modern Nissan pick-up that didn't just appeal to those after a working vehicle.
+The Nissan Navara nameplate isn't quite so old, dating back to the year 1997 and marking the first modern Nissan pick-up that didn't just appeal to those after a working vehicle.
 Indeed, with pick-ups popular as alternatives to SUVs, refinement is more important than ever.

 The Navara's 2.3-litre dCi turbodiesel is available in two different power outputs; 160PS or 190PS.
 The lower powered of the two is standard equipment on Double Cab models and the only option on everything else.
 The 190PS version is reserved for the Double Cab only and makes its extra power through a second turbocharger that can provide additional boost to the engine.
 Two wheel drive is an option for King Cab (two seat) models, while 4WD is standard on all other variants.
 The standard gearbox is a six-speed manual item, while a seven-speed automatic is an option but again, this is reserved for the Double Cab model only.

-As to be expected in this day and age, downsizing and weight loss has been key to improving the Navara’s running costs.
+As to be expected in this day and age, downsizing and weight loss has been key to improving the running costs of the Nissan Navara pick-up.
 Thanks in part to being 200cc smaller than the old model's engine, emissions have taken a tumble, while fuel economy is better than ever.
-While a 2WD King Cab produces the best figures - 44.9mpg on the combined cycle and 167g/km of CO2 - it's the 4WD Double Cab that will be the volume seller we suspect.
+While a 2WD king cab produces the best figures - 44.9mpg on the combined cycle and 167g/km of CO2 - it's the 4WD Double Cab that will be the volume seller we suspect.
 Opt for one of those and you'll see a slight increase in emissions to 169g/km while economy falls to 44.1mpg on the combined cycle.
 Interestingly, this combined figure is the same regardless of power output.

 In this instance, the addition of the seven speed automatic gearbox does nothing to improve the figures as we've come to expect with so many new cars.
 The self-shifter is good for 40.3mpg with emissions of 183g/km.
 Those hoping for better should bear in mind that without a driver and in fairly lowly spec, the Navara weighs about 1,950kg.
 The warranty is definitely worth a mention, five years or 100,000 miles is much better than the average.

-Nissan’s NP300 Navara goes up against some tough recently revitalised rivals - primarily Mitsubishi’s L200 and the Ford Ranger.
+The Nissan Navara NP300 goes up against some tough recently revitalised rivals - primarily the Mitsubishi L200 and the Ford Ranger.
 In comparison to these two key competitors, this Nissan's clever five-link rear axle could give a clear advantage for those looking for a more car-like driving experience.
 With no penalty on load capacity or towing ability, it could be the stand-out feature on this much improved pick-up.